Updated on: October 2, 2025

 - Cloud backup (up to 500 GB).

 Norton’s additional features are very good.
-In my testing, its anti-phishing protections blocked phishing pages and other unsafe sites more accurately than browser-based protections from Chrome, Edge, or Firefox, and its firewall detected unsafe network activity that my Windows PC’s built-in firewall missed.
+In my testing, its anti-phishing protections blocked phishing pages and other unsafe sites more accurately than browser-based protections from Chrome, Edge, or Firefox, and its Smart Firewall provided much stronger network security than my Windows PC’s built-in firewall.
+It doesn’t just filter inbound traffic — it also monitors outgoing connections, flagging suspicious apps that try to send data without permission.
+I like that it gave me complete control over which apps could access the internet, but without overwhelming me with constant alerts.

 I’m also a big fan of Safe Family, Norton’s parental controls.
 With content filtering, mobile device tracking, scheduled usage, and more, they’re the best antivirus-bundled parental controls on the market.
 When I tested it on my PC, Safe Family successfully blocked dozens of inappropriate sites across a range of categories, and it could accurately determine my phone’s location from my computer.